wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 Yes.
 There is a sidebar widget included with the plugin.
 Go to WP Administration then click on "Widgets" under "Appearance" menu.
 Then drag Hupso Share Buttons Widget from left and drop it on the sidebar on the right.

+= How can I style Hupso share buttons with CSS? =

+Use class "hupso-share-buttons" like this:
+`.hupso-share-buttons {
+	/* add style here */
+}`

 = How can I style "Share image" with CSS? =